Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Lyons, placing the area among the bottom 25% of areas assessed nationally

-Lyons recorded approximately 9 residential properties granted approval annually based on AreaSearch analysis of ABS building approval numbers.
-Over the past 5 financial years, from FY-21 to FY-25, around 46 homes were approved, with 1 more approved in FY-26 so far.
+Lyons has recorded approximately nine residential properties granted approval each year.
+Over the past five financial years, from FY21 to FY25, around 46 homes were approved, with nine more approved in FY26 so far.

-On average, no people moved to the area per dwelling built over these years, indicating supply meeting or exceeding demand and supporting potential population growth while offering greater buyer choice.
-The average construction value of new homes was $269,000.
-Compared to the Australian Capital Territory, Lyons had significantly less development activity, 83.0% below the regional average per person as of AreaSearch data.
+Despite a declining population in recent years, development activity has been adequate relative to other areas, which is positive for buyers.
+The average construction cost value of new homes is $269,000.
+Compared to the Australian Capital Territory, Lyons has significantly less development activity, 83.0% below the regional average per person.
 This limited supply generally supports stronger demand and values for established homes.
-Nationally, development activity in Lyons is also lower, reflecting market maturity and possible development constraints.
+Nationally, development activity in Lyons is also lower, reflecting a mature market and possible development constraints.

 Frequently Asked Questions - Development